On the Linear AFL: The Non-Basic Case

 It is given by

-where $\wt s:X^1\to X$ is any choice of splitting for $p^1$.
+where $t:X^1\to X$ is any choice of splitting for $p^1$.
 The inverse is given by

+where $\wt s:X^1 \to V^0$ is any lift of $s$.
 The bijection moreover satisfies the following two functoriality properties. \begin{enumerate}[wide, labelindent=0pt, labelwidth=!, label=(\arabic*), topsep=2pt, itemsep=2pt] \item Assume $X\subseteq Y$.
 Then clearly $X^0 \subseteq Y^0$ and $X^1 \subseteq Y^1$.
 We claim that also the following diagram commutes

-Namely $\left(\wt s_X(x^1), x^1\right) \in X$ lying in $Y$ means that there is $y^0\in Y^0$ such that $\wt s_X(x^1) = \wt s_Y(x^1) + y_0.$ Conversely, if for two lattices $X$ and $Y$ one has $X^i \subseteq Y^i$ and also that \eqref{eq:comm_square_lattice_fibration} commutes, then $X\subseteq Y$.
+Namely $\left(\wt s_X(x^1), x^1\right) \in X$ lying in $Y$ means that there is $y^0\in Y^0$ such that $\wt s_X(x^1) = \wt s_Y(x^1) + y_0.$ Conversely, if for two lattices $X$ and $Y$ one has $X^j \subseteq Y^j$ and also that \eqref{eq:comm_square_lattice_fibration} commutes, then $X\subseteq Y$.

-\item Let $x = (x^0, x^1) \in \End(V^0)\times \End(V^1)\subset \End(V)$ be an endomorphism.
-Then $X$ is $x$-stable if and only if each $X^i$ is $x^i$-stable and $x^0 \circ s = s \circ x^1$. \end{enumerate}
+\item Let $ζ = (ζ^0, ζ^1) \in \End(V^0)\times \End(V^1)\subset \End(V)$ be an endomorphism.
+Then $X$ is $ζ$-stable if and only if each $X^j$ is $ζ^j$-stable and $ζ^0 \circ s = s \circ ζ^1$. \end{enumerate}